MaxBittker/babel-plugin-implication-operator/README.md

 Kinda silly, but it compiles `1 >> 2` to `!1 || 2`.
 Had to override the `>>` operator because bablyon doesn't really have a pluggable way to add tokens as far as I could tell.

+Inspired by [this blog post](http://uniphil.github.io/implication/) about the implication operator being missing from most languages.

 # Installation

 ```javascript